 DISTRIBUTIONS.
 The Trust will distribute dividends received, less expenses, monthly.
-The first dividend distribution, if any, will be made on April 25, 2014, to all Unitholders of record on April 10, 2014, and thereafter distributions will be made on the 25th (or next business day) of every month.
+The first dividend distribution, if any, will be made on October 25, 2014, to all Unitholders of record on October 10, 2014, and thereafter distributions will be made on the twenty-fifth day (or next business day) of every month.
 The final distribution will be made within a reasonable period of time after the Trust terminates.